Contextual Search in the Presence of Adversarial Corruptions: Introduction

-The second methodological approach for contextual dynamic pricing is based on statistical methods such as linear regression and the central limit theorem and extends the second family of Kleinberg and Leighton \cite{KL03}.
-The corresponding algorithms require the context to be i.i.d. and not adversarially selected as they separate exploration and exploitation in ways that are agnostic to the context.
-On the positive side, these algorithms are more robust to stochastic noise in the valuations and target the second category of valuations we discussed before, i.e., valuations that are identically and independently distributed.
-The first guarantees for this contextual setting can be traced to the work of Goldenshluger and Zeevi \cite{GoldenshlugerZeevi13} who relied on least squares estimation.
-Subsequently, Bastani and Bayati \cite{BastaniBayati20} showed how to incorporate sparsity in the guarantees using an appropriately designed LASSO estimator; the dependence on the sparsity parameter was further improved by Javanmard and Nazerzadeh \cite{JN19}.
-Qiang and Bayati \cite{QB16} consider a richer feedback setting where one can observe the demand at a particular price rather than the binary feedback we consider in this work.
-This model was extended in two directions: Nambiar, Simchi-Levi, and Wang \cite{NSLW19} allow for misspecifications in the demand model that the learner uses, while Ban and Keskin~\cite{BK17} incorporate sparsity in the guarantees.
-The latter work also provides guarantees for binary feedback assuming a parametric noise distribution, while Shah, Blanchet, and Johari~\cite{SBJ19} extend these guarantees to non-parametric noise distributions.
-Finally, there has also been work on the pure estimation side of the problem (without the corresponding decision-making component); in particular, for example, Chen, Owen, Pixton, and Simchi-Levi~\cite{StatLearningPersonal} provide convergence rates on estimation of $\stheta$ that depends on the sequence of previously selected prices (treating the latter as exogenous).
+The second methodological approach for contextual pricing is based on statistical methods such as linear regression and the central limit theorem \citep{GoldenshlugerZeevi13, BastaniBayati20, JN19, QB16, NSLW19,BK17, SBJ19, StatLearningPersonal}.
+These algorithms require the context to be i.i.d. and not adversarially selected as they separate exploration and exploitation in ways that are agnostic to the context.
+On the positive side, they are more robust to stochastic noise in the valuations and target the second category of valuations we discussed before, i.e., valuations that are i.i.d.
+Beyond the contextual setting, after the work of Kleinberg and Leighton \cite{KL03}, many papers incorporated important facets of dynamic pricing such as inventory constraints, multiple products, as well as different feedback and valuation models; see Appendix~\ref{app:related} for further discussion.